rauschma/nodejs-type-stripping/README.md

   import pkg from '../package.json' with { type: 'json' };
   ```

+## Using `src/playground.ts` as a simple TypeScript playground

+* `npm run play`
+* Edit `src/playground.ts`.
+Whenever you save that file, Node.js runs it again and displays its output.

 ## Running the CLI app

 `npm install` is only required if you need `@types/node` with types for Node.js APIs during editing.